Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 Obtaining an IP address through DHCP is a 4-step process:

-- Host broadcasts a **DHCP discover** message, to find a DHCP server.
+- Host sends a **DHCP discover** message, to find a DHCP server.
-- DHCP server responds with a **DHCP offer** message, where it provides the host with an IP address that it can use.
+- DHCP responds with a **DHCP offer** message, where it provides the host with an IP address that it can use.
-- Host requests such IP address through a **DHCP request** message (which is also broadcasted).
+- Host requests such IP address through a **DHCP request** message.
 - DHCP server confirms that the host can start using such IP address through a **DHCP ACK** message.

-// TODO: check this
+Every of the aforementioned DHCP are broadcasted.

 On the DHCP offer message, the DHCP server includes a **lease time** - the amount of time that the host is allowed to use that IP address.
 If, after some time, the host wants to keep using the IP address, it can renew it.